merovex-press/benwilson.io-old/content/books/postal-marine/01-bellicose/index.md

 hook-1: Novice Postal Marine gets into a battle of wits with the AI embedded in his brain on the eve of the largest Postal Service battle in history.
 hook-2: Never fight a battle of wits with an AI embedded in your brain.
 That's what Postal Marine Bophendze must do to keep sane.
 hook: Could you win a battle of wits with the AI wired into your brain?
 That's just what Postal Marine Danel Bophendze must do to keep sane.
-summary: Desperate to prove himself, the struggling Postal Marine Danel Bophendze makes a bold move and implants an unpredictable AI into his brain.
-Meanwhile, the dashing Ambrose Litovio leaves behind a promising Navy career to serve under an untested Postal admiral.
-As the Postal Service and Navy collide in the explosive Battle of Tanhusio Gate, Bophendze and Litovio fight for their lives.
-But little do they know, the real fight is all in Bophendze's head.
+summary: Inept and eager to prove his worth, rookie Postal Marine Danel Bophendze takes a perilous leap of faith, incorporating an unstable AI into his brain.
+The audacious Ambrose Litovio abandons a promising Navy career to follow a raw Postal admiral into the fray.
+As the Postal Service and Navy forces clash in the cataclysmic Battle of Tanhusio Gate, Bophendze and Litovio engage in a relentless struggle for survival.
+Unbeknownst to them, the real battle rages within Bophendze's head.

 date: 2021-04-12T06:57:43+05:00
 cta: